chainsyncstore/ChainSync/replit.md

 ## Overview
 ChainSync is a comprehensive retail management platform designed for supermarkets and multi-store chains.
 The application provides inventory management, point-of-sale systems, analytics, AI-powered assistance, payment processing, affiliate programs, and more.

-**Current State:** Migrating from Replit Agent to standard Replit environment with fullstack_js template structure.
+**Current State:** Successfully migrated to standard Replit environment with fullstack_js template structure.

 ## Project Architecture
 - **Frontend:** React + TypeScript with Vite, using shadcn/ui components, TanStack Query for data fetching, and Wouter for routing